 Caution: It can take a while to create an active social media account.

-Remember MySpace? it was huge and now no-one uses it.
-No-one knows the future, how would you feel if one day, you have a huge following on Twitter or Facebook, but it is inactive because ‘the herd’ has moved to G+ and you have to start from scratch?
-Never underestimate Google, they completely dominate search, one day they might do the same with social media.
+Remember MySpace?
+It was huge, and now no-one uses it.
+No-one knows the future, how would you feel if one day, you have a considerable following on Twitter or Facebook, but it is inactive because ‘the herd’ has moved to G+ and you have to start from scratch?
+Never underestimate Google, they completely dominate search; one day, they might do the same with social media.

-Balance is important though, pick 4 or 5 that are relevant to your business.
-For most businesses Linkedin, Facebook, G+ and Twitter make sense.
-If your business is more visual in nature (flower arranging, art & design etc) then Instagram and Pinterest might make more sense that Linkedin.
+Balance is essential, though, pick 4 or 5 that are relevant to your business.
+For most companies, Linkedin, Facebook, G+ and Twitter make sense.
+If your business is more visual (flower arranging, art & design, etc.), then Instagram and Pinterest might make more sense that Linkedin.

-If you spend valuable time and effort creating an article for your company then you want to get the word out… Bearing in mind you have set up the social media platform with a single log-in, all you have to do is cut and paste the URL to your 4 social media accounts.
-You add a few sentences that might inspire thought or solicit questions… Why would you miss out on the extra exposure from some of those accounts?
+If you spend valuable time and effort, creating an article for your company, then you want to get the word out.
+Bear in mind that you’ve set up the social media platform with a single log-in, all you have to do is cut and paste the URL to your four social media accounts.
+You add a few sentences that might inspire thought or solicit questions.
+Why would you miss out on the extra exposure from some of those accounts?
 Once the pages have been created and added to the platform, the posting is quick and easy.

-Don’t I have to keep posting to get benefit?
+Don’t I have to keep posting to get the benefit?

-Because of the social media management platform there is only one login to potentially 4, or even 10 social media accounts.
-If there are 5 of you in your company who you ask to make a post per day, across only 4 social media properties, this is 20 new posts every day.
-That is a decent amount to build a following with.
-This can be done with one social media dashboard, and with one login.
+Because of the social media management platform, there’s only one log in to potentially four, or even ten social media accounts.
+If there are five of you in your company who you ask to make a post per day, across only four social media properties, this is 20 new posts every day.
+That’s a decent amount to build a following.
+This posting can be done with one social media dashboard, and with one login.

-Obviously you want to post about your own company and its offers, but you can, and need to share other peoples interesting updates and products.
+You want to post about your own company and its offers, but you can and need to share other peoples exciting updates and products.
 There are software tools to help you find related articles, and even schedule the posting of them a week or a month in advance.

-Bear in mind you are probably already posting industry related updates on Facebook or Linkedin.
-You will simply syndicate these same updates to more social media accounts each time.
-You will also get organized, and get help if needed.
+Bear in mind that you’re probably already posting industry related updates on Facebook or Linkedin.
+You will syndicate these same updates to more social media accounts each time.
+You will also get organised and get help if needed.

 I’m still concerned about the privacy thing!

-As far as keeping private and work social media accounts separate, ensure that business email addresses are used for business, and Gmail/Hotmail/AOL type addresses are used for private.
+As far as keeping private and work social media accounts separate, ensure that business email addresses get used for business, and Gmail/Hotmail/AOL type addresses get used for personal.
 You can go a step further and increase the security settings on your private accounts.
-So only family and friends can see them, and so that they are not shown in the search engines.
+So only family and friends can see them, and so that they don’t get shown in the search engines.

 It might be that Facebook flops for your businesses.
 Perhaps G+ will never take off for you.
 Who knows the future?
-Considering some huge businesses are literally built on each social media platform, I think it is worth a try for you.
-Some companies sole source of revenue comes from Facebook, or even Instagram.
-It depends on your industry, your companies business model.
-A bit of luck is involved too.
+Considering some huge companies got built on each social media platform, I think it is worth a try for you.
+Some companies sole source of revenue comes from Facebook or Instagram.
+It depends on your industry and your companies business model.
+(Luck is involved too).

-The world is changing, people are spending more and more time on social media.
-They are even on it while watching TV, who would of thought that this would have occurred.
-At the same time traditional advertising continues to be less cost effective.
-You ought to at least try to go where peoples attention is going, or risk being left behind.
+The world is changing, and people are spending more and more time on social media.
+They are even on it while watching TV, who would have thought that this would have occurred.
+At the same time, traditional advertising continues to be less cost-effective.
+You ought to at least try to go where peoples attention is going, or risk getting left behind.

-Because we have Hootsuite, there is separation from our private accounts, and minimal extra work to manage each extra account.
+Because we have Hootsuite, there’s separation from our private accounts, and minimal extra work to manage each new account.
 There won’t be a situation where your misguided best friend posts the picture of the time you cross dressed for a birthday celebration on your work Facebook account.
-Likewise your work colleagues will never be able to wind you up about your hand painted porcelain egg collection that you polish every day.
+Likewise, your work colleagues will never be able to wind you up about your hand painted porcelain egg collection that you polish every day.

-As far as people following you, that is their decision, you don’t need to ram it down their throats.
-If they want to follow on Twitter they can do.
-If they prefer G+ then that is fine.
+As far as people following you, that’s their decision, and you don’t need to ram it down their throats.
+If they want to follow on Twitter, they can do.
+If they prefer G+, then that is fine.
 If they only use Facebook because they don’t have time for any other platforms then great.
-If they don’t like social media and want to Skype, email, telephone or write a letter then that’s OK too.
-You just want to have as many lines of communication open as possible for the good of your business.
+If they don’t like social media and want to Skype, email, telephone or write a letter, then that’s OK too.
+You want to have as many lines of communication open as possible for the good of your business.